 So, what are these swaddling blankets?
 The blankets recreate the environment that was in the womb.
 They give the baby the perfect warmth and comfort needed to sleep better.
 Plus, you have peace of mind.

 Why Is Swaddling Important?

 Besides what we did mention above, let us quickly check these points out (1).

 - Keeps the baby comfortable and calm by giving him a womb-like experience and atmosphere.

 - Place the arms tightly towards the sides thus preventing a startling reflex, which not just wakes babies up from their slumber but could also increase the heart rate.
 As the arms are held close together even if the baby gets startled, he wouldn’t wake up suddenly.

 - Maintains the right temperature, much like the baby was used to in the womb.
 Swaddling blankets made of muslin or cotton cloths ensure good air circulation and the right temperature.

-- Prevents suffocation unlike loose blankets, which could lead to Sudden Infant Death.
+- Prevents suffocation unlike loose materials or blankets, which could lead to Sudden Infant Death.

 Swaddle blankets are important, but what is equally important is the process of using them.
 Learning to swaddle your baby could take a few (read two to three attempts).
 You have to ensure that the baby is comfortable while you’re swaddling him.
 We know you will surely appreciate some help here.